 The results showed that the camera pill detects twice as many abnormalities in the bowel than a colonoscopy is able to – and it is far less uncomfortable and risky for the patient.

 After the successful pilot project, scientists strive to initiate a large clinical study in which 3000 test persons are to be examined by means of the camera to validate the results of the pilot project.
-We have collected half of the funding, and continue to find the last part.
+We have collected half of the funding, and continue to seek the remaining funding.

 With funds from OUH within ’PRO’ and ’Choosing Wisely’, an updated HTA –report about colon capsule endoscopy must be developed.
-The literature study about diagnostic sensitivity and specificity of the camerapill compared with colonoscopy for detection of colon cancer will be updated, and extended and detailed economic calculations of different plausible scenarios for a future national screening program will be performed.
+The literature study about diagnostic sensitivity and specificity of the camera pill compared with colonoscopy for detection of colon cancer will be updated, and extended and detailed economic calculations of different plausible scenarios for a future national screening programme will be performed.